raskrawen/Climate_Station/README.md

   * air moisture and temprature
   * light
 * Save data to SD card
-* Display data om LCD
+* Display data on LCD